 This falls under safety tips as well, but it’s worth mentioning a few times.

 Never use your food slicer to slice cooked food of any kind when you just used the slicer to cut raw meat, unless everything has been thoroughly cleaned and de-sanitized.

 Not following this rule can cause damage to the equipment and will not give you the desired cut that you are looking for.

-Tip 2: Can You Cut Frozen Meat with a Meat Slicer?
+Can You Slice Frozen Meat with a Meat Slicer?

 As I mentioned above, the answer is no, you cannot slice frozen meat with a meat slicer.

-While a meat slicer can be used for slicing raw and cooked meats or foods, frozen is a no-no and a big meat slicer tip to heed.
+While a meat slicer can be used for slicing raw or cooked meats or foods, frozen is a no-no and so I rank this a big meat slicer tip.

 It doesn’t matter if you’re cutting frozen meat, frozen cheese, or frozen anything, it isn’t worth it.

-If you are slicing raw meat and you need it firmer in order to get a good cut, then put it in the freezer for ten minutes to get it to where you want it.
+If you are slicing raw meat and you need it firmer in order to get a good cut, then put it in the freezer for ten minutes to firm it up.

-We already discussed what foods not to use with your food slicer, so let’s talk about what foods you can use besides meats!
+We already discussed what foods not to use with your food slicer, so let’s talk in more detail about what foods you can use besides meats.

 You can also slice breads with your slicer giving a nice even cut eat time.
 It’s perfect for your batches of homemade bread (like my authentic Italian bread, or your homemade sandwich bread.